-If you’ve completed courses at an accredited U.S. college that seem to be equivalent, you can petition to apply your prior coursework towards your certificate.
+If you’ve completed courses at an accredited U.S. college that seem to be equivalent, you can petition to apply your prior coursework towards your Certificate.
 Upon acceptance of your petition, an amount up to a maximum of 25% of the unit in your program may be advanced, and specific required courses may also be waived.
-Petitions for advanced standing and course waivers must be made within the first quarter of the certificate program.
-Click here to contact your Certificate Program Advisor for more details.
+Petitions for advanced standing and course waivers must be made within the first quarter of the Certificate Program.
+Once you have established Candidacy and have started the program, all remaining required courses must be completed at UCLA Extension; courses taken at other institutions will not be accepted.
+Click here to contact our Program Advisor for more details.

 Since I never went to college will I be able to handle the course work?

-You do not need a college (bachelor’s) degree to enroll in the Interior Design Certificate program.
-Most certificate program courses are at the academic level of post-baccalaureate (college/bachelor’s degree) or some may be at the level of undergraduate major sequences.
+You do not need a college (bachelor’s) degree to enroll in the Interior Design Certificate Program.
+Most Certificate Program courses are at the academic level of post-baccalaureate (college/bachelor’s degree) or some may be at the level of undergraduate major sequences.
 While most advanced courses typically have prerequisites, we usually offer introductory courses you can take if you’re at a beginning level or need to refresh your knowledge.
-Typically you can also try a course to see if you’re comfortable with the level.
-Your Certificate Programs Advisor can work with you to plan your curriculum and review any potential transfer or substitution courses, depending on your academic background and professional accomplishments.

 Can I take courses towards my certificate on a passed/not passed status?